Government and Law-Related Websites

 - Congressional Research Service Reports (Univ. of North Texas Digital Library)

-This site is not affiliated with the Congressional Research Service, but aims to provide integrated, searchable access to many of the full-text CRS reports that have been available at a variety of different web sites since 1990.
+This site is not affiliated with the Congressional Research Service, but aims to provide integrated, searchable access to many of the full-text CRS reports that have been available at a variety of different websites since 1990 as well as converted print material.
 Reports were downloaded from a variety of web sites that host CRS reports, either currently or in the past.
 Many CRS reports are updated on a regular basis, and this site includes all versions of the reports that could be located.
 When HTML files were captured, a note was inserted at the top of the report indicating from where the files were downloaded.
 To prevent the need for constant maintenance of files, most external links have been removed.
 Metadata has been created for each report, including subject terms from the Legislative Indexing Vocabulary, supplemented with Library of Congress Subject Headings.
 Users have the ability to search by keyword, title, author, subject, and report number.

 Other Sites for Locating Federal Documents & Publications